 Cacti and Other Succulents Protocol.
 This document discusses issues related to quantifying herbivory on cacti and other succulents and outlines a protocol.

-Tree Protocol.
+Mature Tree Protocol.
 This is a protocol for surveying mature trees for HerbVar.
 It also discusses how to handle seedlings and saplings of tree species.
+If you are sampling tree species in their seedling or sapling stage (i.e., <2m tall) please refer to the Primary Protocol

 Rhizomatous Geophyte Protocol.
 This is a protocol for rhizomatous species for which it is feasible to determine what constitutes a genet by identifying rhizomatous connections and for which genets are small enough that herbivory could feasibly be estimated on 30 genets and their nearest neighbors within a site.

 Insect Sampling Protocol.
-This document discusses if and how to sample insects.
+This document discusses whether and how to sample insects.
 All surveys should note internally-feeding herbivores (e.g., gallers and miners), but only some should take the extra time to sample external herbivores.
+The document also includes visual cheatsheets for pre-selected groups of insects and gall/mine counting.